shshemi/tabiew/tutorial/tutorial.md

 ORDER BY area;
 ```

-If you need to return the table to its original state, you can use the `reset` command.
+If you need to return the table to its original state, you can use the the `Ctrl+r` key combinatio or `reset` command.

 ## Importing